Policies and Procedures Manual

 B. Secure a private setting for the EAP Coordinator and the EAP Counselor to see referred employees.
 The location should have a secure area for a private voicemail system and locked file cabinets.
 The EAP Coordinator and the EAP Counselor are the only ones who have access to the private voice mail system and file cabinets.

 C. Support the neutral, confidential role of the EAP Coordinator and the EAP Counselor in all matters pertaining to the delivery of client services.
 Committee members are not privy to client information other than statistics or referral resources.

 D. Interface with administration and/or Union in meeting needs of the EAP Coordinator and the EAP Counselor for the number of hours to be worked or release time, administrative issues, travel allowances, work performance evaluation, and office space.
 Determining EAP Coordinator Time Arrangements:

 1. It is the responsibility of the Committee to assess the needs of the EAP Coordinator and the EAP Counselor, including the time considerations or release time, if necessary, and make recommendations to the President of FIT and the President of UCE.

 - the EAP Coordinator and the EAP Counselor's information and referral services

 3. Time allotment is to include provision for interviewing, paperwork and telephone commitments, promotional activities, resource development follow-up, and other functions deemed necessary by the Committee.

-E. Biennially evaluate the work performance of the Coordinator/Counselor.
-Review effectiveness of the Coordinator/Counselor to ensure that satisfactory referral and follow-up services are maintained through quarterly and annual reports to the Committee.
+E. Annially evaluate the work performance of the EAP Coordinator.
+Review effectiveness of the EAP Coordinator and the EAP Counselor to ensure that satisfactory referral and follow-up services are maintained through quarterly and annual reports to the Committee.

 G. Review statistical reports in a timely manner.
 Review the program's functioning and establish a base of statistical information to evaluate the EAP.
 This procedure is designed to elicit aggregate data only for the purpose of planning and evaluation.